BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 ex5.1_periodic_syn_input.py: Deliver periodic synaptic input to glu synapse on
 	soma.

-rdes_ex4.py: Reaction system in a single compartment.
+ex6_chem_osc.py: Reaction system in a single compartment.
 This is a simple
-	chemical oscillator system.
-Put in chem equations.
+	chemical oscillator system:
+	s ---a---> a  // s goes to a, catalyzed by a. s ---a---> b  // s goes to b, catalyzed by a. a ---b---> s  // a goes to s, catalyzed by b. b -------> s  // b is degraded irreversibly to s

-rdes_ex5.py: Reaction-diffusion system.
-This is the same oscillator, but
+ex7.0_spatial_chem_osc.py: Oscillating reaction-diffusion system.
+This is the
-	now in a length of dendrite so we get travelling waves.
+	same oscillator as in ex6, but now in a length of dendrite so we get travelling waves.
 	Suggestions:
-	**- Play with the diffusionLength term.
+	- Play with the diffusionLength term.
 See what happens if it is too sparse or too fine.
 	- See how to give different initial conditions.
 For example, what if the oscillations start from the middle?